vbocan/IPFLang/article/IPFLang_CSI_Article_v2.md

 **External Validity.** The 20 example files demonstrate language expressiveness but do not constitute production-scale jurisdiction coverage.
 The EPO and USPTO examples were selected for their fee structure complexity and public availability of official schedules.
 Generalization to all 118+ patent offices requires additional implementation effort.

 **Construct Validity.** Performance measurements reflect test execution time, not isolated component performance.
-Claims about comprehensibility for legal professionals are based on design principles rather than empirical user studies; the syntax was designed for readability but has not been validated through controlled experiments with practitioners.
+Claims about syntax readability for domain experts are based on established DSL design principles [16] rather than empirical user studies.
+The keyword-based syntax (EQ, GT, AND) was designed to improve readability compared to symbolic operators, and the explicit block delimiters (ENDCOMPUTE, ENDDEFINE) were chosen to reduce syntax errors, but **these design hypotheses have not been validated through controlled experiments with practitioners**.
+This limitation should be considered when evaluating claims about the language's accessibility.

 **Reliability.** Results are reproducible via the open-source implementation.
 The validation test cases can be independently verified against official fee schedule documents.
 Exchange rate-dependent calculations (not present in the current examples) would introduce temporal variation.